joonaspartanen/press-the-button/README.md

 ## Prerequisites

-Make sure you have npm installed.
+Make sure you have npm and node installed.

 ## How to run